mxagar/tool_guides/docker/docker_howto.md

 # Setup all volumes and networks and start containers
 # Interesting note: docker-compose adds to the containers, networks and volumes the directory name to prevent conflicts
 docker-compose up
-# Stop all containers and remove all volumes and networks
+# Stop all containers and remove networks
 docker-compose down
 ```